About

 Human-Computer Interaction.
 Elisabeth regularly gives invited talks about her research and acts as

-Senior PC member, PC member, co-organizer, track chair, and co-track chair at venues such as WebConf,
+Senior PC member, PC member, co-organizer, track chair, and co-track chair at venues such as RecSys, UMAP, WebConf,

-IUI, RecSys, UMAP, Web Science, or HT.
-Elisabeth is a passionate teacher at TU Graz, where she teaches Web
+IUI, Web Science, or HT.
+Elisabeth is a passionate teacher at TU Graz, where she teaches Advanced Information Retrieval, Recommender Systems and Computational Methods for Statistics, among other courses.

 Contact: